jantoniogarciah/CRM-Barber/docs/notifications.md

 ## Overview

-The notification system provides real-time notifications to users in the Barber Shop CRM application.
+The notification system provides real-time notifications to users in the Clipper Cut Barber Sports CRM application.
 It consists of both frontend and backend components that work together to deliver a seamless notification experience.

 ## Features